wbamberg/idl-reference/docs/nsICrashReporter.md

 Register a given memory range to be included in the crash report.

-@param ptr
-       The starting address for the bytes.
-@param size
-       The number of bytes to include.

 @throw NS_ERROR_NOT_INITIALIZED if crash reporting not initialized
 @throw NS_ERROR_NOT_IMPLEMENTED if unavailable on the current OS